pygfx/pygfx/docs/aa.rst

 Not supported
 -------------

-Multisample anti-aliasing (MSAA), a common method intended mostly for mesh objects, is currently not supported.
+Multi-sample anti-aliasing (MSAA), a common method intended mostly for mesh objects, is currently not supported.